AssessmentHQ/assessment-tracker/README.md

 ## Project Description

 The Assessment Tracker is an application designed to help track an individual's progress through a batch training.
-A user can see all the batches organized by year, view a particular week for a batch, create new assessments, update grades for associates for each assessment, and leave notes for associates as needed.
-In addition, the application calculates the average grade for each assessment, as well as the average grade per week according to weights assigned to each assessment.
+A user can see all the batches organized by year, view a particular week for a batch, create new assessments, and organize assessments into types.
+Each assessment is assigned a weight to contribute to the final grade, and associates that complete a given assignment are given a grade in the application.

 ## Technologies Used